Photsawat-kkps/AI-Powered-Running-Score-Tracking-by-Google/README.md

 ![Detection](image/Detection.png "Detection")

 **- Impact !! -**
+- This significantly reduces the commitee workload
+- Enables **daily result announcements**
-This significantly reduces the judges’ workload, enables **daily result announcements**, and makes the competition more engaging because each day’s results are available quickly.
+- Makes the competition more engaging because each day’s results are available quickly.

 ---